 How to Make Ice Homemade Bird Treats

-This fruity combination might seem unusual for birds, but keep in mind eating a variety of appropriate foods is very healthy for birds.
+This fruity combination might seem unusual for birds, but eating a variety of appropriate foods is very healthy for birds.

-Fruits and Veggies are a great treat at moderate consumption for your feathered friends.
+Fruits and veggies are a great treat for your feathered friends at moderate consumption.